Besevse/maCro/README.md

 This is a program that automates keyboard inputs and bash commands on linux, there's two version - with and without x11 library
-It sends keystrokes directly into /dev/input/eventX
-It supports both macros(happens when keypressed) and timers(happens every x amount of time) And it can execute both bash commands and normal keystrokes.
+It supports both macros(happens when keypressed) and timers(happens every x amount of time).

-find ur input device using evtest tool.
+Find ur input device using evtest tool.

 Inside input.txt there's an example of two macros and 1 timer but in general you define: